SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

     Remember to add it to your `requirements.txt` file.

 2. Make sure you have written an API that you can test.
-Else you can for simplicity just use this simple example
+Otherwise you can for simplicity just use this simple example:

     !!! example "Simple hallo world Fastapi example"